 If you run a membership site and are also looking to sell products to your private audience, then setting up a WooCommerce members-only store is the way to go.

 This enables you to sell products exclusively to your members as well as have multiple membership plans, each with access to different products.

 Whether we’re talking about a private community, closed online course or niche club, a members-only store will help you focus on different groups of customers (based on their subscription), and offer tailor products to a specific group (besides the premium content).

 How to turn your site into a members-only store

 In order to add a WooCommerce members-only store to your membership site, we’re going to use two plugins that are beautifully integrated, namely WooCommerce and Paid Member Subscriptions.

-Paid Member Subscriptions, on the other hand, is a membership plugin that can be set up in under 3 minutes and 4 easy steps, by using shortcodes for Member Registration, Content Restriction, and Subscription Plans.
+Paid Member Subscriptions is an intuitive membership plugin that can be set up in under 3 minutes and 4 easy steps, by using shortcodes for Member Registration, Content Restriction, and Subscription Plans.

 In order to have the features developed in this integration up and running on your site, you have to install and activate both Paid Member Subscriptions and WooCommerce, both are free plugins with paid upgrades available.
 The specific versions you need are:

-You can check this documentation regarding the installation and activation of both plugins.
+You can check out this documentation regarding the installation and activation of both plugins.

 Using Paid Member Subscriptions together with WooCommerce

 Using these two plugins together will help you build a WooCommerce members-only store for your community and benefit from several things, such as the following:

 - restrict single products, your entire WooCommerce shop, custom post types and also product viewing or purchasing for non-members

 - highlight your best products and offer discounts to subscribers of premium membership plans